-CONTACT: The engagement between SOP staff and youth who are at risk of homelessness or runaway status, or homeless youth in need of services that could reasonably lead to shelter or significant harm reduction.
+CONTACT: The engagement between Street Outreach Program staff and youth who are at risk of homelessness or runaway status or homeless youth in need of services that could reasonably lead to shelter or significant harm reduction.
 Contact may occur on the streets, at a drop-in center, or at other locations known to be frequented by homeless, runaway, or street youth.
 (45 CFR § 1351.1)

-CONTINUUMS OF CARE (CoCs): HUD's definition of a program designed to promote community-wide commitment to the goal of ending homelessness; provide funding for efforts by non-profit providers and state and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.
-(For the purposes of this announcement.)
+CONTINUUMS OF CARE (CoCs): HUD's definition of a program designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by non-profit providers and state and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families, and optimize self-sufficiency among individuals and families experiencing homelessness.
+(For the purposes of this announcement)

-CORE COMPETENCIES OF YOUTH WORKER: The ability to demonstrate skills in the following six domain areas: (1) professionalism (including, but not limited to, consistent and reliable job performance, and awareness and use of professional ethics to guide practice); (2) applied PYD approach (including, but not limited to, skills to develop a PYD plan and identifying the client's strengths in order to best apply a PYD framework); (3) cultural and human diversity (including, but not limited to, gaining knowledge and skills to meet the needs of clients of a different race, ethnicity, nationality, religion/spirituality, gender identity/expression, sexual orientation); (4) applied human development (including, but not limited to, understanding the developmental needs of those at risk and with special needs); (5) relationship and communication (including, but not limited to, working with clients in a collaborative manner); and (6) developmental practice methods (including, but not limited to, utilizing methods focused on genuine relationships, health and safety, and intervention planning).
+CORE COMPETENCIES OF YOUTH WORKER: The ability to demonstrate skills in six domain areas:(1) Professionalism (including, but not limited to, consistent and reliable job performance, and awareness and use of professional ethics to guide practice); (2) Applied positive youth development approach (including, but not limited to, skills to develop a positive youth development plan and identifying the client's strengths in order to best apply a positive youth development framework); (3) Cultural and human diversity (including, but not limited to, gaining knowledge and skills to meet the needs of clients of a different race, ethnicity, nationality, religion/spirituality, gender identity/expression, sexual orientation); (4) Applied human development (including, but not limited to, understanding the developmental needs of those at risk and with special needs); (5) Relationship and communication (including, but not limited to, working with clients in a collaborative manner); and (6) Developmental practice methods (including, but not limited to, utilizing methods focused on genuine relationships, health and safety, intervention planning).
 (45 CFR § 1351.1)